Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/expressroute-circuits/_index.md

 ## Recommendations Details

-## Recommendations Details

-### EXRCT-1 - Ensure both connections of an ExpressRoute circuit are configured and active
+### ERC-1 - Ensure both connections of an ExpressRoute circuit are configured and active

 #### Importance: Critical